chauff/cse1500-web-transcripts/_practicals/assignment-js-node.md

    create : myapp/bin/www
 ```

-We use [ejs](http://ejs.co/) as our view engine - you will hear more about it in a later lecture.
+We use [ejs](http://ejs.co/) as our view engine&mdash;you will hear more about it in a later lecture.
 When you now look at your working directory, you should see a folder `myapp` that contains the boilerplate setup.
 As part of it, a `package.json` file was generated, which contains a list of dependencies that your project requires.
 You will *not* yet find a `node_modules` folder with the npm packages the project requires in the `myapp` folder.

 In order to install those, `cd` into the `myapp` directory and execute: